Shift3/standards-and-practices/Development.md

   - Description of work to be done
   - Labels to categorize what type of task it is
 - Make sure to include your new task on the project board in the correct column

+### Bug Fixing
+- If fixing a bug or issue reference the issue in the branch ex: `git checkout -b bugName_1`
+- Also, include the issue number in the commit message to link to the issue ex: `git commit -m "type(scope):body. resolves #1"`

 ### Testing
 **Will Update with @malarconjr5 workflow**